astronomer/docs/learn/custom-xcom-backends-tutorial.md

 <TabItem value="gcp">

-Follow these steps to use a bucket in Google Cloud Storage as your custom XCom backend:

 1. Log into your Google Cloud account and [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) called `custom-xcom-backend-example`.

 2. [Create a new bucket](https://cloud.google.com/storage/docs/creating-buckets) called `gcs-xcom-backend-example`.